YarinBeni/DHC--Gnazim-Project/README.md

   <img src="https://github.com/YarinBeni/DHC--Gnazim-Project/blob/main/data_images_examples/POC_sample3_handwriten.png?raw=true" width="350" height="250" alt="Handwritten OCR Sample Image" />
 </p>

 *Figures: Displayed above are two contrasting examples of the data from the Ganazim Institute's archive.
 The first image is a relatively clean document, reflecting the best-case scenario for text extraction via OCR.
-The second is a handwritten document with a higher degree of complexity, indicative of the varied handwriting styles present in the collection.
-Despite the apparent structure in many documents, our project also contends with materials that have significant noise, including those with a mix of typewritten and handwritten text.
-These samples underscore the diversity of challenges we face as we work to digitize the extensive archive of Hebrew literature, dating from the late 19th century to the modern era.*
+The second is a handwritten document with a higher degree of complexity, indicative of the varied handwriting styles present in the collection.*